Susan Meabh Kelly

-Leveraging publicly available scientific databases and open source software to support classroom integration of authentic science research; development and implementation of research-informed opportunities to support a more inclusive and diverse STEM workforce; strategic and innovative “STEM ecosystem” partnerships to facilitate swift realization of national K-Graduate STEM initiatives.
+Leveraging publicly available scientific databases and open source software to support classroom integration of authentic science research; development and implementation of practice- and research-informed activities to support more inclusive STEM learning; strategic and innovative “STEM ecosystem” partnerships to facilitate swift realization of national K-Graduate STEM initiatives.

 - Highly Qualified Teacher (NYS and CT): Earth Science, 7-12; Physics, 7-12

 - President, National Association of Geoscience Teachers - New England Section

 - OEST New England Section Award

 - Graduate Student, PhD in Curriculum and Instruction, University of Connecticut, Storrs

 - District I Director (CT, MA, RI), National Science Teaching Association